GCT Featured Articles

 Who Had the World's Largest Solar Farm Prior to Kamuthi?

-The record for world's largest individual solar PV farm prior to Kamuthi belonged to the Topaz Solar Plant in California, which has a total capacity of 550 megawatts.
+The record for the world's largest individual solar PV farm prior to Kamuthi belonged to the Topaz Solar Plant in California, which has a total capacity of 550 megawatts.
 The Kamuthi plant, by comparison, has a capacity of 648 megawatts.
 However, both of these solar plants have since been surpassed by subsequent developments of even larger solar PV parks; in India, China, and other parts of the world.

 Both the Kamuthi and Topaz solar farms have been eclipsed in size by even bigger solar parks, again mostly in India (although some of the largest solar PV parks are elsewhere in the world; most substantially in China).
 China, the US, and India, stand as world leaders in the production of large solar farms, but other countries also have significant large solar projects.
 The following list has some of the largest PV parks in the world: